 The Total Cost of Ownership, or TCO, is a method to determine the overall cost of a product.
-This takes place over the course of its entire lifetime.
+It takes place over the course of its entire lifetime.
 TCO combines direct and indirect costs, from when the product is first acquired to when its usefulness has been completed.
 Decreasing the total cost of ownership is a very popular strategy, especially among big companies.
 The aim is to create as much added value as possible.
 TCO can also serve as a guide for avoiding wastefulness, as in a lean sense of terms.

 Simple bots are cheaper than traditional robots

 The industrial can really benefit from simpler robots instead of large, inefficient machines.
-Such more efficient robots are more capable being part of a durable society.
+Such more efficient robots are more capable of being part of a durable society.
 For instance, large industrial robots cost around 250 000€, with an addition of 10 000€ per year for maintenance (source: ABB Group).
 Karakuri Kaizen® are, on the other hand, 100 times less expensive.

-These Karakuri Kaizen® come in the form of reliable, operational and easily maintainable robots.
+These Karakuri Kaizen® come in the form of reliable, operational, and easily maintainable robots.
 These lean robots use the least amount of materials possible and borrowing energy from other sources.
 As such, developing Karakuri keeps investments low.
 The entire concept is frugal and saves on energy.
 The goal is to avoid expensive and wasteful plants.
-This can be part of a low-cost automation, or LCA, way of manufacturing.
+This can be part of low-cost automation, or LCA, way of manufacturing.